chr0n1x/erebus/README.md

 nox
 ===

-Not even close to *ready*!
+Not even close to ready!
 Use with caution, and no expectations whatsoever.

 * A very simple (ie: hacky) web application for STT-to-commands.
 * Heavily influenced by [cranklin/Jarvis](https://github.com/cranklin/Jarvis)